a solo skier in red makes perfect s-shaped tracks off-piste, under cliffs and a few trees. The shot is taken from above

 For basic nosh to keep the energy coming when you’re skiing Jackson Hole, there’s the Rendezvous self-service, also in Rendezvous Lodge.
 Its open-plan setting offers ‘stations’ with Asian bowls and sushi, grilled meals, a salad bar and Idaho salt-baked potatoes with a huge choice of toppings.
 Floor-to-ceiling windows provide views of the summit of Rendezvous Mountain.

-Corbet’s Cabin is something of an institution, a 60-year-old metal cabin – once a patroller’s hut – located just below the top station of the red tram, serving waffles
+Corbet’s Cabin is something of an institution, a 60-year-old metal cabin – once a patroller’s hut – located just below the top station of the red tram, serving waffles.

 Jackson is rich.
 And so is the food

 The Westbank Grill in the Four Seasons Hotel has an international menu, a cosy atmosphere, and high prices.
-The Mangy Moose is a family favourite set in a vast barn.
+The Mangy Moose Saloon is a family favourite set in a vast barn.
 It’s also the busiest in the resort (often featuring live music), so don’t go there for a quiet romantic meal.

 Gamefish, in the Snake River Lodge and Spa, focuses on fish and smoked game.
 The Roadhouse Brewing Company is must-stop for a classic barbecue menu.
 All meats are smoked in-house and their burger is one of the best in the valley – as well as being good value.
-Teton Thai, located at the base of JHMR, has been consistently voted the best Thai restaurant in Jackson Hole.
+Teton Thai, located at the base of Jackson Hole, has been consistently voted the best Thai restaurant in Jackson Hole.

 For something more down to earth, Picnic in Jackson serves breakfast and lunch with home-made sandwiches, soups and wraps – catering also for vegetarians and vegans.
 It also has a good selection of teas and coffees, as does its sister bakery.